shairubin/fun_with_ast/README.md

 ### A Hybrid Programming Model with Source to Source Transformations

 We envision a hybrid programming model that combines human and machine elements.
-Figure 1 visualizes the concept of this hybrid programming.
+Figure 1 visualizes the concept of hybrid programming.

 (1) A developer writes the business code.
 Then, the developer also provides instructions (e.g., declarative configuration) regarding the nature of code they want to add consistently and repetitively.
-The Fun with AST engine (3) automatically adds the required code to the original source code, creating code that includes **both** the business value and the additional code for the repetitive task (4).
+The Fun with AST engine (3) automatically adds the required source code to the original source code, creating code that includes **both** the business value and the additional code for the repetitive task (4).